-One chain of shops in Sweden stocks over one thousand wines and offers some 12,000 more on order.
-Additionally, every wine sold in these stores has a shelf label describing characteristics as to dryness, body and acidity, a brief text of taste, what foods go well with it, origin and importer.
+One chain of shops in Sweden stocks over one thousand wines and offers 12,000 more on order.
+Additionally, every wine sold in these stores has a shelf label describing characteristics as to dryness, body and acidity, a brief tasting note, food pairing suggestions, origin and importer.

 Who knew Sweden offered such a large selection of wine?
-The reason behind this fact might surprise you.
-In fact, one government-owned liquor store chain is entirely responsible for creating — and regulating — the market for wine in Sweden.
-The Swedish chain states it “exists for one reason: To minimize alcohol-related problems by selling alcohol in a responsible way, without profit motive.”
+A government-owned liquor store chain is entirely responsible for creating and regulating the market for wine in Sweden “to minimize alcohol-related problems by selling alcohol in a responsible way, without profit motive.”

 Why Sweden offers such an impressive variety of wine